Planes with supplies, medical help head from South Florida to Bahamas

-FORT LAUDERDALE, Fla. - Tropic Ocean Airways Chief Executive Officer Rob Ceravalos expects that his seaplanes will soon be assisting the Bahamian government.
+FORT LAUDERDALE, Fla. - Tropic Ocean Airways Chief Executive Officer Rob Ceravalo expects that his seaplanes will soon be assisting the Bahamian government.

-"Everybody wants to come here and donate their stuff, which is wonderful, but right now we have nowhere to go with it," said Ceravalos.
+"Everybody wants to come here and donate their stuff, which is wonderful, but right now we have nowhere to go with it," Ceravalo said.

 The goal is to look for locations where donations can securely arrive and be placed in the hands of those who need them, but the process is difficult and dangerous.